rbtl-fs25/project-haella003/data/processed/README.md

 4. Geographic location of data collection: Zurich, Switzerland

-5. Information about funding sources that supported the collection of the data: none
+5. Information about funding sources that supported the collection of the data: NA

 ## Sharing / access information

 1. Licenses/restrictions placed on the data: This work is licensed under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).

-2. Links to publications that cite or use the data: none
+2. Links to publications that cite or use the data: NA

-3. Links to other publicly accessible locations of the data: none
+3. Links to other publicly accessible locations of the data: NA

-4. Links/relationships to ancillary data sets: none
+4. Links/relationships to ancillary data sets: NA

-5. Was data derived from another source? none
+5. Was data derived from another source?
+No

 ## Methodological information